everx-labs/ton-nfc-client/README.md

 ## Recovery module

 Detailed information about recovery functionality is available in [Android readme](https://github.com/tonlabs/TonNfcClientAndroid/blob/master/README.md), [iOS readme](https://github.com/tonlabs/TonNfcClientSwift/blob/master/README.md).
-Here we just give exemplary code for React native app.
+Here we just give the exemplary code for React native app.
 There is a snippet demonstrating the structure of recovery data and the way of adding it into TON Labs wallet applet.

 ```javascript
 let aesjs = require('aes-js');